thomas-k-cameron/my-mbo-analysis-book/src/taker-orders/result.md

   | Put option  | 1,000            | 100      | 200      |

 ## Result
+I calculated the summary statistics of each variables after grouping each data points by it's signal.

-To sum up, I can say the following for each variable groups;
+To sum up, I can say the following for each variable;

 - Skew, Kurtosis
   - For most variables, Skew of Timeout group is somewhere around 0, while skew of Buy/Sell group shows more variance.
 - Mean, Variance, 1st percentile and 99th percentile
   - Buy/Sell group tends to be close to 0
   - Some Timeout groups have larger/smaller value
-- Product difference
+- Product Difference
+  - JGBL
     - Overlap between Timeout group and others are more significant on JGBL, I'm suspecting that this is due to the smaller number of taker orders and volume
+  - TOPIX
+    - TOPIX's variable looks less scattered, this is coming from the lack of activity in it's options space.
+    - Option related variables are removed.

 Here is a plot that shows the aggregate of statistical summary of the data for each product.
 From left we have skew, kurtosis, variance, mean, 1% percentile and 99% percentile of the data.